karkman/GlobalSewage/README.md

 After trimming the adapters the reads were converted from FASTQ to FASTA and all R1 and R2 reads combined.
 The combined R1 and R2 reads were searched for antibiotic resistance genes and _intI1_ integrase genes with [DIAMOND v.0.9.114](http://www.diamondsearch.org/index.php).

+The _E. coli_ connected ARGs were annotated in similar way.

 ```
 # R1 reads
 diamond blastx -d [ARG/MGE DATABASE] -q GlobalSewage_R1.fasta \